tsde/r10k-deployerjs/README.md

 This work is heavily based (stolen?;) on Phil Zimmerman's [Reaktor](https://github.com/pzim/reaktor).

+## Git workflow

+This webhook was designed to work **ONLY** with a simple git workflow based on feature branches merged regularly in a golden **production** branch.

+First, you have to set up what is called the *Control Repository* containing your Puppetfile.
+This repository has only one branch named **production** which is the "don't-you-touch-that" branch.
+IMPORTANT: you should **NOT** name this branch *master* or it will mess up with R10k.
+You should give strict permissions to this repository.

+Second, each Puppet module resides in its own git repository.
+Each repository has only one "golden" branch.
+You **MUST** name this branch **production** too.
+Changes are never pushed to this branch directly.
+Instead, you use **feature** branches to test ...well, your features.
+Then you open a merge request so that it can be reviewed and potentially accepted by people who have "master" permissions on repositories.

+These **feature** branches represent dynamic Puppet environments which are then generated with R10k.

 ## Technical considerations

 As I like to test new things, this code is using ES6 generators and promises.